 How to Write an Invoice for Freelance Work

-State your payment terms
+State your payment terms In the actual invoice

-You should always include the payment terms in your invoice.
+You should always include the payment terms and preferred payment method in your invoice.
 For example, if you are an hourly freelancer and charge $100 per hour, then you would state something like “30 hours net.”
 If you require a down payment upfront before beginning work, then you can say so in the statement section of your invoice: “50% down payment required with order confirmation; total balance due upon completion.”

-Include the right information on your invoice
+Include the right information on your freelance invoice template

 The essential information is: